 A former village now absorbed into London's suburbs.
 It is recorded that the village became known as the 'Montpelier of England' due to its fine air which was a blessing for Londoners escaping the plague - the worst outbreak of which decimated the city's population in 1665.
-Source of this quote is uncertain, but the Montpellier sentiment probably dates from the 1700s: Samuel Lewis's Topographical Dictionary (1831) says of Mitcham: The air is remarkable for its salubrity, and the place was, by Dr. Fothergill, an eminent physician of the last century, called the Montpellier of England..
-Dr John Fothergill lived from 1712 to 1780 (DNB); it's possible his reference to Mitcham is in his Essays on the Weather and Diseases of London which appeared in the Gentleman's Magazine, 1751-4.
+Source of this quote is uncertain, but the Montpellier sentiment probably dates from the 1700s: Samuel Lewis's Topographical Dictionary (1831) says of Mitcham: The air is remarkable for its salubrity, and the place was, by Dr. Fothergill, an eminent physician of the last century, called the Montpellier of England.
+Dr John Fothergill lived from 1712 to 1780 (Dictionary of National Biography); it is possible that his reference to Mitcham is in his Essays on the Weather and Diseases of London which appeared in the Gentleman's Magazine, 1751-4.
 A mid-century dating would make this by some margin the earliest of numerous 'Montpellier of England' epithets.

-Streetname Montpelier Road, off the A23 Brighton Road.
+Street name Montpelier Road, off the A23 Brighton Road.
 It is on rising ground, but not more so than much of surrounding area.
 Housing is mostly inter-war semi-detacheds, of 1930s appearance.
-Postcode CR2 ...
+Postcode CR8 2QA/E/F/G.

 UNITED KINGDOM : SUSSEX

-Montpelier Hall, built in the 1830s, was formerly one of the chief properties in the district, once looking down over green fields to the sea; is now the (Grade 2 listed building, shown left below) Montpellier Hall Hotel, in Montpelier Terrace, BN1 3DF.
+Montpelier Hall is now a Grade II Listed Building on Montpelier Terrace, built in the 1830s, was formerly one of the chief properties in the district, once looking down over green fields to the sea; is now the Grade II listed building shown left below, postcode BN1 3DF.

-Adjoining are Montpelier Street, and Road (shown middle and right above), part of a residential estate developed by Amon Henry Wilds, probably contemporary with or only slightly later than the Hall.
+Adjoining are Montpelier Street and Montpelier Road (shown middle and right above), part of a residential estate developed by Amon Henry Wilds, probably contemporary with or only slightly later than the Hall.
 Montpelier Road has examples of a new order of column invented by Wilds - decorated at the head with ammonites, in a punning reference to his own first name.
 (In 1819, Thomas Kemp commissioned Amon and Henry Wilds to build 'The Temple' at the top of Montpelier Road on the supposed measurements of King Solomon's Temple.
-The building now houses Brighton and Hove Girls' School but the Egyptian-style columns can still be seen, though the great central dome has disappeared.)
+The building's Egyptian-style columns can still be seen, though the great central dome has disappeared.)
 A character in E F Benson's 1908 novel The Blotting Book lived in this Montpelier Road.

 Also Montpelier Villas, somewhat more imposing pairs of Regency villas, ascending from Montpelier Terrace; these were built about 1845.
 Novelist Ada Ellen Bayly (pseudonym Edna Lyall) was born at 5 Montpelier Villas on 25 March 1857.

-John Wisden, cricketer, born 1826, first became involved with the game as a boy earning pennies as a longstop on the Montpellier Ground, Brighton (Dictionary of National Biography): the ground was where Montpelier Crescent [seemingly now abosrbed into another name?] now stands.
+John Wisden, cricketer, born 1826, first became involved with the game as a boy earning pennies as a longstop on the Montpellier Ground, Brighton (Dictionary of National Biography): the ground was where Montpelier Crescent now stands.

 East Preston, Littlehampton